-- A free monthly package containing 10 days worth of USDA food worth $55
+- A free monthly package containing 10 days worth of USDA food valued at $55

 - Nutrient-rich foods specific to seniors to help them maintain a healthy diet